Downtown Cairo

+Downtown Cairo (وسط البلد Wust al-Balad, "middle of town") is the colloquial name given to the 19th-century western expansion of Egypt's capital Cairo, between the historic medieval Cairo, and the Nile, which became the commercial center of the city during the 20th century.
+Given its rich architectural heritage from the era of Khedive Ismail, it has been officially named Khedival Cairo and declared by the government as a protected Area of Value, with many of its buildings also deemed protected.
+Administratively Wust al-Balad covers areas of qism Qasr al-Nil, and the Abdeen and Ezbekia districts.
+The protected Khedival Cairo covers a larger area extending south to Sayida Zeinab.

 History

-Downtown Cairo was designed by prestigious French architects who were commissioned by Khedive Ismail during his visit to Paris, and since then he wanted to make the Egyptian Kingdom capital better than Paris and to be the jewel of the orient.
-It was he who stressed the importance of European style urban planning in Cairo, to include broad, linear gridded streets, geometric harmony and modern European architectural style.
+Downtown Cairo was designed by prestigious French architects who were commissioned by Khedive Ismail during a visit to Paris, because he wanted to make the Egyptian capital better than Paris and be the jewel of the Orient.
+It was he who stressed the importance of European-style urban planning in Cairo, to include broad, linear gridded streets, geometric harmony and modern European architectural style.

 It was once home to the prosperous elite of late 19th and early 20th century Cairo.
-It is a relic of a bygone era — Egypt's belle epoque — and demonstrates the vision for developing Egypt.
-Yet decades of neglect by the neighbourhood's landlords and tenants following the burning of most of Cairo's buildings during the popular Cairo fire incident prior the 1952 Revolution led by Gamal Abdel Nasser, and the ensuing departure of the upper classes, have left the splendor of its ornate edifices mired in decay.
+It is a relic of a bygone era – Egypt's belle epoque — and demonstrates the vision for developing Egypt.
+Yet decades of neglect by the neighbourhood's landlords and tenants following the burning of most of Cairo's buildings during the popular Cairo fire incident prior to the 1952 Revolution led by Gamal Abdel Nasser, and the ensuing departure of the upper classes, have left the splendor of its ornate edifices mired in decay.
 Lax enforcement of laws and regulations gave way to the entry of commercial establishments into the neighborhood, mostly with no regard to maintaining aesthetic harmony or preserving the historic buildings of Downtown Cairo.
-Now, most of the historic buildings within the area were renovated by the ministry Of housing, utilities and urban development.
+Now, most of the historic buildings within the area have been renovated by the Ministry of Housing, Utilities, and Urban Development.

-Downtown landmarks
+Landmarks

+Tahrir Square

+A major public town square in made internationally famous during the 2011 Egyptian revolution.

+Qasr al-Nil Street

+One of Wust al-Balad's main streets is lined with vintage architecture from the late 19th and early 20th-century European Beaux-Arts and Egyptian—Islamic—Moorish Revival styles.

+Talaat Harb Street

+Another important Wust al-Balad street, with famous cafes and restaurants.

+Yacobian Building

+A model of upper-class life in mid 20th Century Wust al-Balad, the Yacobian Building and its residents were fictionalised as a metaphor for Cairo's later deterioration in the award-winning novel The Yacobian Building.